astrochili/awesome-defold/README.md

 - [Box2D Lighting](https://github.com/d954mas/defold-box2d-light-demo) — 2D lighting using Box2D raycasting.
 - [Cards FX Kit](https://github.com/Dragosha/cards-fx-kit) — A small kit of scripts and shaders for card games and similar games.
 - [Curved World](https://github.com/rgrams/defold-curved-world) — Demo of a curved world effect similar to that in Animal Crossing.
+- [Darker](https://github.com/ReanimatorXP/defold-darker) — Highlights the specified objects, darkening the rest of the screen.
 - [DefBlend](https://github.com/subsoap/defblend) — Blend solid colors with your sprites using various blending modes.
 - [DefFX](https://github.com/subsoap/deffx) — A collection of useful shader effects.
 - [DefMaterial](https://github.com/subsoap/defmaterial) — A library of materials and textures for 2d and 3d objects.